dengking/discrete/docs/Data-structure/Hash/Hash-table/wikipedia-Hash-table/index.md

 > NOTE:
 >
-> 1、这种情况的hash table，更像是一个array of linked list，它是一个mix data structure
+> 1、这种情况的hash table，更像是一个array of linked list，它是一个mixed data structure

 Chained hash tables with [linked lists](https://en.wikipedia.org/wiki/Linked_list) are popular because they require only basic data structures with simple algorithms, and can use simple hash functions that are unsuitable for other methods.[*citation needed*]

+> NOTE:
+>
+> 1、优势就是简单

 The cost of a table operation is that of scanning the entries of the selected bucket for the desired key.
 If the distribution of keys is [sufficiently uniform](https://en.wikipedia.org/wiki/SUHA), the *average* cost of a lookup depends only on the average number of keys per bucket—that is, it is roughly proportional to the load factor.